flyingcakes85/cpp-rush-book/chapters/08-loops.md

 ### continue

-Suppose we have the same task, but instead of breaking at multiples of 5, we simple don't want to print them.
+Suppose we have the same task, but instead of breaking at multiples of 5, we simply don't want to print them.
 We want to count, but only print numbers that are not multiples of 5.

 ```cpp
 int a = 0, b = 0;